isaacnmm/pestpolicy-hugo2XX/content/posts/boric-acid/index.md

 For infants, they may experience a coma, confusion, convulsions, and abnormal postures in addition to nervous system effects.

 Thus, ensure a treatment in 2 hours.
 Boric acid will be safe for pets and humans if moderately exposed - but excessive exposure lad to chronic and acute effects.
-For example, ingesting [roach-killing items](https://pestpolicy.com/best-roach-killer-for-apartments/) causes acute poisoning.
+For example, ingesting [roach-killing items](https://pestpolicy.com/best-roach-killer-for-apartments/)causes acute poisoning.

 Will boric acid affect wildlife including fish and birds?
-No, boric acid is largely non-toxic to most [wildlife](http://npic.orst. edu/envir/wildlife. html) including fish and birds - but it may prove slightly toxic to bees and some fresh-water fish.
+No, boric acid is largely non-toxic to most [wildlife](http://npic.orst.edu/envir/wildlife.html)including fish and birds - but it may prove slightly toxic to bees and some fresh-water fish.

 ##  Conclusion